allenpinjic/mustar-project/README.md

 ## Conclusions

-- Our results will help to **aide future cluster cosmological analysis using the DES Y3 photometry** (as DES Y3 is one of the major datasets that we will be analyzing)
+- Our results will help to **aid future cluster cosmological analysis using the DES Y3 photometry** (as DES Y3 is one of the major datasets that we will be analyzing)
 - The result of our calculated SPT-halo-mass relation can also be later used as a **cross-check for various upcoming cosmological results**
-- Our results also highlight both the **inherent strengths and weaknesses of using a stellar-mass observable** instead of richness (λ) as well as better **highlight what the differences are between mu-star and the richness within the mu-star-halo-mass relation**
+- Our results also highlight both the **inherent strengths and weaknesses of using a stellar-mass observable** instead of richness (λ) as well as better **highlight what the differences are between MuStar and the richness within the MuStar-halo-mass relation**
 - In the future, the results of this work will be used to **measure the dark matter fraction of the Universe and other constraining cosmological parameters**